Chargebacks: what they are and how to protect your business

 Key takeaways

-- Respond to chargebacks within 10–30 days by gathering comprehensive evidence including delivery proof, customer communications, and transaction records to dispute invalid claims through your payment processor.
+- Respond to chargebacks within 10-30 days by gathering delivery proof, customer communications, and transaction records to dispute invalid claims through your payment processor

-- Prevent chargebacks by using advanced fraud detection tools, requiring CVV verification for online payments, and maintaining detailed records of all customer interactions and transactions.
+- Use fraud detection tools, require card verification value (CVV) checks for online payments, and keep detailed records of all transactions and customer interactions

-- Record chargeback fees as operating expenses and write off disputed amounts as bad debt when you lose disputes, ensuring accurate accounting that reflects the true financial impact on your business.
+- Record chargeback fees as operating expenses and write off disputed amounts as bad debt when you lose disputes, so your accounts receivable stays accurate

 What is a chargeback?

 A chargeback is a payment reversal initiated by a customer's bank when they dispute a credit or debit card transaction.
-This process protects cardholders from unauthorised or problematic charges.
+It's a consumer protection mechanism that allows cardholders to recover funds from unauthorised or problematic charges.

-For small businesses, chargebacks create immediate financial consequences.
+For small businesses in Australia, chargebacks create immediate financial consequences.
 You'll pay fees even if the chargeback is later reversed, and you risk losing both the product and the payment.

 The effect of chargebacks on your business